Anthony Bacon (industrialist): Career

 In 1765 Bacon went into partnership with William Brownrigg of Whitehaven, taking out a lease on 4000 acre of land in the Merthyr valley.
 After obtaining the mineral-rich land very cheaply, they employed Charles Wood to build Cyfarthfa forge using his patented potting and stamping process to make pig iron into bar iron.
 This was followed by a blast furnace at Cyfarthfa, 50 feet high and opened in 1767.
 In 1766, Bacon took over the Plymouth Ironworks to supply pig iron to his forge.
 Brownrigg partnership was dissolved in 1777.
 Bacon leased the Hirwaun ironworks in 1780.

 Bacon's government contracts included supplying ordnance.
 In 1773, after the Carron Company's guns had been withdrawn from service as dangerous, Bacon offered to provide three cannon for a trial, made respectively with charcoal, coke, and mixed fuel.
 He also delivered a fourth with then 'cast solid and bored'.
 This gun was reported to be 'infinitely better than [those cast] in the ordinary way, because it makes the ordnance more compact and consequently more durable', despite the greater expense.
 This led to a contract in 1774.
 These guns were apparently cast by John Wilkinson until Bacon's contract with him ended in 1776.
 The next year, Bacon asked for Richard Crawshay's name to be included in his warrants, and from this time the cannon were cast at Cyfarthfa.
-This continued until Bacon as a member of parliament was disabled from undertaking government contracts in 1782, when the forge and some of the gunfoundry business were leased to Francis Homfray.
+This continued until Bacon as a member of parliament was disabled from undertaking government contracts by the House of Commons (Disqualification) Act 1782 (22 Geo.
+3. c.
+45), when the forge and some of the gunfoundry business were leased to Francis Homfray.